ysrinria/MiRA/README.md

 Optional output arguments include:

-- `--topk K` — Number of predictions to display.
+- `--topk K` : number of predictions to display.
 Default: `5`.
-- `--output-json PATH` — Saves predictions, inference settings, sampled-frame indices, and view metadata to a JSON file.
+- `--output-json PATH` : saves predictions, settings, frame indices, and view metadata to a JSON file.
-- `--class-names LABELS` — Overrides class names using a JSON file, a text file with one label per line, or a comma-separated list.
+- `--class-names LABELS` : overrides class names using JSON, one-label-per-line text, or a comma-separated list.

 `--class-names` is unnecessary for the provided checkpoints because `--data-set` automatically selects the corresponding class-label mapping.